Bill Bradley: College career

 Bradley was considered to be the top high school basketball player in the country.
 He initially chose to attend Duke in the fall of 1961.
 However, after breaking his foot in the summer of 1961 during a baseball game and thinking about his college decision outside of basketball, Bradley decided to enroll at Princeton due to its record in preparing students for government or United States Foreign Service work.
 He had been awarded a scholarship at Duke, but not at Princeton; the Ivy League does not allow its members to award athletic scholarships, and he was disqualified from receiving financial aid because of his family's wealth.

-Bradley's childhood hero Dick Kazmaier had won the Heisman Trophy at Princeton, and he wore #42 in his honor.
-In his freshman year, Bradley averaged more than 30 points per game for the freshman team, at one point making 57 consecutive free throws, breaking a record set by a member of the NBA's Syracuse Nationals.
+Bradley wore #42 in honor of childhood hero Dick Kazmaier, who had won the Heisman Trophy at Princeton.
+He was so superior to the rest of the freshman team that coach Eddie Donovan chose lineups by saying "You, you, you, you, and Bradley".
+Bradley averaged more than 30 points per game for the freshman team, at one point making 57 consecutive free throws, breaking a record set by a member of the NBA's Syracuse Nationals.
 The following year, as a sophomore, he was a varsity starter in Butch van Breda Kolff's first year as coach of the Tigers.

 In his sophomore year Bradley scored 40 points in an 82–81 loss to St. Joseph's and was named to The Sporting News All-American first team in early 1963.
 The coach of the St. Louis Hawks believed he was ready to play professional basketball.
 The AP and United Press International polls both put Bradley on the second team, establishing him as the top sophomore player in the country; Bradley also hit .316 as a first baseman for the baseball team.
 The following year The Sporting News again named him to its All-American team as its only junior, and as its player of the year.
 At the Olympic basketball trials in April 1964, Bradley played guard instead of his usual forward position but was still a top performer.
 He was one of three chosen unanimously for the Olympic team, the youngest chosen, and the only undergraduate.
 The Olympic team won its sixth consecutive gold medal.